COVESA/vehicle_signal_specification/EXPORT_HELPERS.md

 to ensure interoperability between independently-created applications.

-This is why it's so important when expressing the VSS in IDL through a stable set of data type definitions, that they represent the most common usage patterns (groupings) for those signals.
+This is why it's so important when expressing the VSS in IDL through a stable set of data type definitions, that they represent the most common usage patterns (groupings) for those signals -- and retain a consistent and stable type definition to ensure interoperability.
+Also note that DDS supports the notion of *type extensibility*, whereby elements can be appended to types while still retaining forward & backward compatibility.

 (Looking forward to a lively discussion :)